 X-Forwarded-For is not present, then the Gorouter sets it to the IP address of the load balancer in the forwarded request (some load balancers masquerade the client IP).
 If a load balancer sends the client IP using the PROXY protocol, then the Gorouter uses the client IP address to set

 If your load balancer terminates TLS on the client side of the Gorouter, it must append these headers to requests forwarded to the Gorouter.

 Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
 For more information, see Zipkin.io.

 The Gorouter examines the HTTP request headers and performs the following:

 - If the

-X-B3-SpanIdHTTP headers are not present in the request, the Gorouter generates values for these and inserts the headers into the request forwarded to an application.
-These values are also found in the router access log message for the request:
+X-B3-SpanIdHTTP headers are not present in the request, the Gorouter generates values for these and inserts the headers into the request forwarded to an app.
+These values are also found in the Gorouter access log message for the request:

-Developers can then add Zipkin trace IDs to their application logging in order to trace app requests and responses in Cloud Foundry.
+Developers can then add Zipkin trace IDs to their app logging in order to trace app requests and responses in PWS.